Mrymals7/Bank-Customer-Churn-Prediction/README.md

 ## Project Overview

-Patient churn — when a patient stops using a healthcare provider's services — is costly for both patient outcomes and provider revenue.
+Patient churn, when a patient stops using a healthcare provider's services, is costly for both patient outcomes and provider revenue.
 This project builds a predictive model to flag at-risk patients early, using exploratory data analysis (EDA) to identify the strongest behavioral, financial, and satisfaction-related churn drivers before moving into modeling.

 **Objective:** Predict whether a patient will churn (`Churned` = 1) based on demographics, healthcare utilization, satisfaction scores, and financial metrics.